Nathan West (General Hospital): Storylines

 In preparation for the baby's arrival, Nathan requests Victor's medical records.
 While Obrecht obtains the records, Nathan and Maxie realize the medical records are inconsistent with the Cassadine family's genetic history and a DNA test later confirms Nathan is not a Cassadine after all.
 Obrecht is forced to admit that Cesar Faison (Anders Hove) is Nathan's biological father.
 Lulu convinces Nathan to do an exposé on him as Faison's son to help the authorities lure him out of hiding.
 Maxie fears the danger Faison could bring to their doorstep, but Nathan is determined to bring his father to justice.
 As expected, Faison shows up and takes Maxie and her boss Peter August (Wes Ramsey) hostage.
 Nathan comes to Maxie's rescue only to be shot by Faison.
 While he survives emergency surgery, Nathan dies in recovery shortly after professing his love for Maxie.
 He was buried with full policeman honors.
 Maxie later gives birth to a baby boy; in memory of Nathan, she names their son James, Nathan's given name.

-In September, 2025, a car crash victim is brought to General Hospital who exactly resembles Nathan.
-When the patient awakens, he professes to be Nathan with no memory of where he has been for the last seven years.
+In September 2025, Nathan's twin brother, Cassius Faison, assumes Nathan's identity after a car crash, leading people to mistakenly believe he is Nathan due to their resemblance.